 Conda is an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.
 It works on Linux, OS X and Windows, and was created for Python programs but can package and distribute any software.

-- Anaconda includes conda, conda-build and Python, plus about 100 automatically installed scientific packages and their dependencies.
-Like Miniconda, the 279 scientific packages can be installed individually with the “conda install” command.
+- Anaconda includes conda, conda-build, Python, and over 100 automatically installed scientific packages and their dependencies.
+Like Miniconda, over 200 scientific packages can be installed individually with the “conda install” command.

 The conda command is the primary interface for managing Anaconda installations.
 It can query and search the Anaconda package index and current Anaconda installation, create new conda environments, and install and update packages into existing conda environments.

 - Get started

 - Building packages

 - python 2.7, 3.4, or 3.5